microsoft/fast/specs/tabs/tabs.md

 - **Orientation:** Allows the tab list to be oriented horizontally above the tab content or vertically to the left or right (depending on language region) of the tab content.
 - **Supplemental content:** Offers a way to add content via start and end to the left and/or right (depending on language region) of the the tab list.
-- **Active indicator:** Offers a way to add an active indicator that highlights the currently active tab and animates to the next active tab.
+- **ActiveIndicator:** Offers a way to add or remove an active indicator that highlights the currently active tab and animates to the next active tab.
+Defaults to true.
-- **Active tab:** Provides a reference to the currently active tab.
+- **ActiveTab:** Provides a reference to the currently active tab vis the `change` event.
-- **Active id:** Provides a way to set the active tab.
+- **ActiveId:** Provides a way to set the active tab.

 ### Risks and Challenges